UL-FRI-LGM/cescg2023-webgpu/Part 4/Task Description.md

 ```

 With that out of the way, let's get started and render our light sources!
 We'll use the helper class `LightSourceModel` provided by our framework.
-It is very similar to our `Model` class but automatically
+It is very similar to our `Model` class but applies
-scales down the model in its constructor.
-We'll need to apply this scaling to each instance, so we'll add the light source model's
+a scaling operation to its model matrix in its constructor.
+We'll need to apply this scaling to each instance, so we'll add
-model matrix to our uniform buffer.
-We'll then create a new shader and corresponding pipeline for rendering our light sources, and
+the `LightSourceModel` 's model matrix to our uniform buffer.
+We'll then create a new shader and a corresponding pipeline for
-use the new pipeline in our render pass.
+rendering our light sources, and use the new pipeline in our render pass.

 Start with the shader in `shader.wgsl`:
-* Add a new `mat4x4<f32>` to our `Uniforms` struct:
+* Add a new `mat4x4<f32>` to the `Uniforms` struct:
 ```wgsl
 struct Uniforms {
     camera: Camera,